ESG Topics A-Z

 Progress

-In June 2020, Chairman and CEO Ramon Laguarta announced our Racial Equality Journey commitments, and it was just the beginning of our work to impact structural change across all the diverse communities we serve.
+In June 2020, Chairman and CEO Ramon Laguarta announced our Racial Equality Journey ambitions, and it was just the beginning of our work to impact structural change across all the diverse communities we serve.

 Challenges